EOHJIN-LEE/SIFF-Extraction-of-keypoint/README.md

 Description
 ===========

-This code is a C-language implementation of SIFT.
+This code is a C-language implementation of SIFT for Extraction of keypoint.
 ----------------------------------------------
 There are two source files.
 ---------------------------------------------